 Activity Evidence that supports this approach Challenge number(s) addressed Develop pupils' literacy skills to improvement attainment in reading and writing Focused work on developing children's vocabulary will enhance their attainment in writing.
 Talk for Writing is a proven approach that raises attainment in literacy.
 Explicit teaching of mathematical vocabulary will enhance attainment in reasoning when children are asked to explain their own ideas with clarity and precision.
-Currently different phonics programmes being used, by investing in RWI across the school there will be continuity (this will be rolled out in September 2022 but staff CPD will begin in Spring/Summer 2022) 1,2 Staff CPD - time given for quality staff professional development High quality staff CPD is essential to follow EEF principles.
-This is followed up during Staff meetings and INSET.
-We are part of the Jurassic Maths Hub, Minerva Learning Trust and are beginning our work with the Cornerstones English Hub to support the implementation of a new phonics scheme.
+Currently different phonics programmes being used, by investing in RWI across the school.
+1,2 Staff CPD - time given for quality staff professional development High quality staff CPD is essential to fol- low EEF principles and whole trust teach- ing and learning principles (based on Rosenshine and Walkthrus).
+This is fol- lowed up during Staff meetings and IN- SET.
+We are part of the Jurassic Maths Hub, Initio Learning Trust and are contin- uing our work with the Cornerstones Eng- lish Hub to support the implementation of our phonics scheme.
 1,2,3,4